sharrop/WhatsOn/README.md

 Ultimately I intend to:
 1. Cover all event venues in/around the area
-2. Host the ICS files for linking to calendars (GitHub, or S3)
+2. Host the ICS files for linking or import to calendars (GitHub, or S3)
 3. Build a pipeline to periodically build, validate and release the ICS files

 ## Venues